 International Business Society

 The LMU International Business Society is a student led organization that brings undergraduate and grad students interested in global business together to advance knowledge about international markets and business practices.
 Members network with global business leaders, explore career paths, learn about other cultures, and promote awareness of global issues.
-Apply to become a member and follow the group on Instagram.
+Follow the society on Instagram.

 Faculty Advisor: Ingrid Greene